Web fiction

 Web fiction is written works of literature available primarily or solely on the Internet.
 A common type of web fiction is the web serial.
 The term comes from old serial stories that were once published regularly in newspapers and magazines.

 Unlike most modern books, a work of web fiction is often not published as a whole.
 Instead, it is released on the Internet in installments or chapters as they are finished, although published compilations and anthologies are not unknown.
 The web serial form dominates in the category of fan fiction, as writing a serial takes less specialized software and often less time than an ebook.

 Web-based fiction dates to the earliest days of the World Wide Web, including the extremely popular The Spot (1995–1997), a tale told through characters' journal entries and interactivity with its audience.
 The Spot spawned many similar sites, including Ferndale and East Village, though these were not as successful and did not last long.
 Most of these early ventures are no longer in existence.

 Since 2008, web fiction has proliferated in popularity.
 Possibly as a result of this, more fans of web serials have decided to create their own, propagating the form further, leading to the number of serious, original works growing quickly.
 Some serials utilize the formats of the media to include things not possible in ordinary books, such as clickable maps, pop-up character bios, sorting posts by tag, and video.
+Apps like Webnovel and Inkitt offer writer-platform contracts that offer exposure in exchange for a revenue-based cut.

 Web fiction has become hugely popular in China, with revenues topping US$2.5 billion.

 Publication formats

-Some web serials are produced on content management systems such as Drupal, WordPress, or Joomla, which may integrate blogs directly into the site and also have many custom add-ons (such as for integrating social networking services such as Twitter or Facebook).

-LiveJournal is also a popular platform for web serials due to its large userbase and integrated communities.
-Some web serials are published on Livejournal directly, whereas some have LiveJournal communities for reader discussion and feedback.

-A distribution tool integrated into almost all media is the RSS feed, so that subscribers can get updates on the latest chapters or episodes via an RSS reader or other media.

-Another format in use is the internet forum.
-A free forum service such as ProBoards or Ezboard may be used to create a board for a web serial, or the web serial may be a feature of a larger board in order to benefit from its traffic.
-Forums can also be integrated into a web serial's main site to increase community interaction.
+There are several popular platforms for publishing web serials and webcomics.
+With their large user bases, the popularity of these sites may arise from their interactive aspects allowing creators, readers, and other users to communicate with one another and create new communities.

+Dedicated platforms

+Web fiction platforms like Wattpad, Royal Road, ScribbleHub, GoodNovel, and Webnovel have emerged as hubs for both readers and writers.
+These platforms provide infrastructure for publishing, discovering, and monetizing web fiction.
+Different platforms tend to specialize in particular genres, creating distinct communities with specific preferences.

+Royal Road

+Royal Road primarily focuses on LitRPG, progression fantasy, and GameLit genres.
+The platform has historical ties to translation of Asian web novels but has evolved to become the largest archive of English-original stories in these genres.
+While many successful stories on Royal Road aren't LitRPG, the readership definitely skews toward this genre, with other popular categories including cultivation, xianxia, wuxia, and isekai.
+Royal Road's audience is predominantly male (70.65%), 29.35% female, with the largest age group being 18–24 year olds.